 CONFIDENTIALITY AGREEMENT

-This Confidentiality Agreement (this "Agreement"), entered into and made effective as of the ___ day of ________________ 2000, is by and between HOUSTON PIPE LINE COMPANY ("COMPANY"), having principal offices at 1400 Smith Street, Houston, Texas 77008 and FPL ENERGY, LLC ("FPLE"), having principal offices at 700 Universe Boulevard, Juno Beach, Florida 33408.
+This Confidentiality Agreement (this "Agreement"), entered into and made effective as of the ___ day of ________________ 2000, is by and between HOUSTON PIPE LINE COMPANY ("COMPANY"), having principal offices at 1400 Smith Street, Houston, Texas 77008 and FPLE FORNEY PIPELINE, L.P. ("FPLE"), having principal offices at 700 Universe Boulevard, Juno Beach, Florida 33408.
 COMPANY and FPLE may be referred to as each a "Party" and collectively, the "Parties".

 WHEREAS, FPLE and COMPANY desire to hold discussions and exchange information regarding the possibility of Company providing certain pipeline services and potentially entering into other pipeline-related transactions in connection with FPLE’s development of a natural gas-fired combined cycle power project of up to 1650 megawatts in Forney, Texas (the "Potential Business Transaction")